 Besides all these features, Audacity is also great for removing background noise from your audio recording.
 This is one of the features that most people use it for.
 This article will show you how to remove background noise from your audio recording using Audacity.

-How To Remove Background Noise With Audacity?
+3 Steps To Remove Background Noise In Audacity 2023

 Background noise could be a headache in your voiceovers.
 But luckily, in Audacity, you can remove such unwanted background noises with just a few clicks.
 You can use the effect of noise removal and repair for this purpose.
 This effectively removes the low-pitched background distortion.